fons/cl-mongo/README.md

      }

-Add various elements to the document.
+Insert document into the database.

 `(db.insert "foo" *DOC*)`

-Insert document into the database.
+Print the current contents.

        (pp (iter (db.find "foo" 'all)))